 This market logic is also implemented in AdTonos, ad slots are being bid by advertisers and they are being sold as long as the lowest price set by the publisher is met (called floor price) or there is available ad space.

-When setting your campaign you place your CPP bid that is the price you are willing to pay for one ad played to one, unique listener.
+When setting your campaign you place your CPP bid – that is the price you are willing to pay for one ad played to the unique listener.

 Please note that if your current bid is too low and the campaign is not played we will send you an email alert to help you stay on track.